AmanSingh2274/Ignite_web_Dev/README.md

 ### Copy code
 cd ignite-web-dev

-Open the Project in Your Preferred Code Editor:
+Open the Project in Your Preferred Code Editor :

 ### Copy code
 code .